s1r0n/lightning-path/articles/journalistic-pieces/the-conversation/teen-suicide-is-on-the-rise.md

 nav_order: 5
 has_children: False
 parent: The Conversation
+keywords: [Toxic Socialization, Disconnectinj, HEALING Framework, Seven Essential Needs]
 ---

-## Teen Suicide is on the Rise and This is Why
+# Teen Suicide is on the Rise and This is Why

+This article presents a sociological diagnosis of rising teen suicide rates in Canada, identifying the root cause as **[Toxic Socialization](https://spiritwiki.lightningpath.org/index.php/Toxic_Socialization)**—a systemic and intergenerational pattern of emotional, psychological, physical, and spiritual abuse and neglect.
+Sosteric challenges dominant biomedical and individualistic explanations, exposing their ideological function in mystifying structural violence and deflecting systemic responsibility.
+Drawing from the Lightning Path model, he argues that teen suicide is a predictable outcome of **[Disconnection](https://spiritwiki.lightningpath.org/index.php/Disconnection)** caused by unmet **[Needs](https://spiritwiki.lightningpath.org/index.php/Needs)** (N in the [HEALING](https://spiritwiki.lightningpath.org/index.php/HEALING_Framework) framework), persistent [Ideological](https://spiritwiki.lightningpath.org/index.php/Ideology) assault (I), and normalized [Lying](https://spiritwiki.lightningpath.org/index.php/Lying) to self and others about pain, cause, and social origin.

 Sosteric, M. (2017, October 4).
 Teen suicide is on the rise and this is why.
 The Conversation.